-The Directors present their annual report on the affairs of the Group, together with the audited Group financial statements for the year ended 30 June 2019.
-Certain disclosure requirements which form part of the Directors' Report are included elsewhere in this Annual Report.
-Therefore, this report should be read in conjunction with the Strategic Report (which includes the Corporate Social Responsibility Report) along with the Corporate Governance Report and Board Committee Reports.
+The Directors present their annual report on the affairs of the Group, together with the audited Group financial statements for the year ended 30 June 2020.
+Certain disclosure requirements, which form part of the Directors' Report, are included elsewhere in this Annual Report as permitted by section 414C of the Companies Act 2006.
+Therefore, this report should be read in conjunction with the Strategic Report (which includes the Corporate Social Responsibility report) on Strategic Report along with the other sections of the Governance Report.
 They are incorporated by reference into this Directors' Report and include:

 - Details in respect of the Board of Directors;

 - Review of the Group's business during the year and any likely future developments;

 - Details of acquisitions and disposals during the year;